Proper Maintenance of a Rolex – Part II

-In part one of this article, day-to-day maintenance of a Rolex watch was discussed from the point of view of someone who many have never before owned a mechanical watch.
+In Proper Maintenance of a Rolex – Part I, the day-to-day maintenance of a Rolex watch was discussed from the point of view of someone who may have never owned a mechanical watch.
 In Part II, using this same perspective, the mid to longer term maintenance requirements of a Rolex watch will be examined.

 Once a Year